RedisLabs/redislabs-docs/content/rc/databases/create-database.md

 - Memory limit represents an upper limit.
 You cannot store more data than the memory limit.
 Depending on your other selections, available memory for data may be much less than expected.

 - Replication doubles memory consumption; that is, 512MB of data requires at least 1GB of memory limit when replication is enabled.
+This also affects Fixed plans.
+For example, if you subscribe to a 1 GB Fixed plan, Redis will allocate 512 MB for your dataset and the other 512 MB for Replication.

 - Active-Active also doubles memory consumption and the effect is cumulative with replication's impact.
 Since Active-Active requires replication to be turned on, the memory limit impact can be as large as four times (4x) the original data size.